Alice Payne: Career

 After graduation, Payne joined the Geological Survey of Canada in 1962 where her work was limited to the lab, a typical situation as women-geologists worked only as lab technicians in the 1960s.
-Wanting to perform field work, Payne obtained an MSc in Geology at the University of Alberta in 1965, but the higher degree did not promote her to field work as she had hoped.
+Wanting to perform field work, Payne obtained an MSc in geology at the University of Alberta in 1965, but the higher degree did not promote her to field work as she had hoped.

-Social norms towards female scientists were changing in the late 1960s, and Payne found work in short-term projects, and for the University.
+Social norms towards female scientists were changing in the late 1960s, and Payne found work in short-term projects, and for the university.
+For example, she helped to discover gypsum and coal exploration.
+She also contributed to the bedrock mapping for Syncrude new tailings pond dam.

 In 1979, Payne was hired as an exploration geologist for Gulf Canada Resources in Calgary, Alberta where she continued as Senior Geologist for 15 years.
 During her time at Gulf Canada Resources, she used her expertise in hardrock mining to introduce a new method for searching for oil and gas, and was eventually promoted to supervisor, a rarity in those times for a woman.
+It was also during this time that she published several natural resources related papers.

-In 1992, she became the first female president of the Canadian Society of Petroleum Geologists (CSPG), then acted as director of the Calgary Science Centre from 1995 to 1997.
+Payne was once working as the treasurer of Canadian Society of Petroleum Geologists (CSPG).
+Her hard work in this role was approved by other members, which helped her to become the president in 1992.
+She then acted as director of the Calgary Science Centre from 1995 to 1997.
+As president of CSPG, Payne worked to secure a federal grant to train and hire students.
+Payne valued helping students get jobs with the CSPG, as employing students was something she valued.

+She also helped the promotion of the "Atlas" of Western Canada.
 Payne retired in 1995, and started her own company Arctic Enterprises Limited.

+Payne played a foundational role in the creation of the Alberta Science and Technology (ASTech) Leadership Foundation, and Operation Minerva.
+Operation Minerva supports young women wanting to pursue careers in science, technology, engineering, and mathematics (STEM).
+It provides mentorship programs.
+Furthermore, Payne was a council member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
+She also offered her services to the Board of Examiners.

+Payne's figure can be seen in the buildings of (ASTech) Leadership Foundation and Operation Minerva.
 In 2000, she published Quin Kola: Tom Payne's Search for Gold about her father.